WorldlineNZ/oe-magento-plugin/README.md

 ## Config

-You will need to register for Online Eftpos before configuring this module.
+You will need to register for Online EFTPOS before configuring this module.
 Visit www.paymark.co.nz for more info.

 After the module has been installed go to `Stores > Settings > Configuration > Sales > Payment Methods` in the Magento Admin to find the configuration options.